TL;DR

 The most important question in evaluating any agentic AI platform is also the least discussed: is the intelligence native to the system, or bolted onto it?

 IBM’s distinction is useful.
 AI-native means the system was designed from the ground up with intelligence as a core component, not a feature.
 Remove the AI from a native system, and it doesn’t function.
 Remove it from a bolted-on system, and the underlying product keeps running — the AI was a wrapper.
-There is a quick diagnostic: if the interface has buttons labelled “Launch AI” or “Open Assistant,” the AI is a wrapper.
+There is a quick diagnostic: if the interface has buttons labeled “Launch AI” or “Open Assistant,” the AI is a wrapper.
 In native systems, intelligence operates invisibly within the workflow.

 The difference is not cosmetic.
 Research on multi-agent AI systems has found that 44% of production failures originate in system design decisions, not in model quality.
 Platforms stitched together from acquisitions inherit fragmented data cores, incompatible APIs, and governance gaps — all of which agents then have to work around rather than through.
 The question procurement teams should be asking vendors is not “what can your AI do?” but “what is it built on?”
 Is there a unified data core beneath the agents, or multiple silos behind a shared logo?
 Are the agents interoperable by design, or by integration project?
 The first answer compounds over time.
 The second accumulates integration debt.